 What is Music Therapy?

-It is a clinical and evidence-based healthcare practice that uses music to accomplish individualized goals within a therapeutic relationship.
-At Willamette Valley Hospice, Music Therapists integrate a patient’s musical preferences with their cultural background and spiritual beliefs to provide non-invasive, compassionate care across the end-of-life continuum.
-Professionally trained music therapists integrate counseling techniques to provide support both verbally and musically to patients and their families.
+It is a clinical and evidence-based healthcare practice that uses music to accomplish personalized goals.
+At Willamette Valley Hospice, music therapists consider a patient’s musical preferences, along with their cultural background and spiritual beliefs.
+With this information, they provide compassionate care to help ease bothersome symptoms, like difficulty breathing and anxiety.
+Professionally trained music therapists use counseling techniques to provide support both verbally and musically to patients and their families.

 How can Music Therapy help Willamette Valley Hospice patients and their families?

-Music affects the mind, body and spirit in many different ways.
+Music affects the mind, body, and spirit in many ways.
 It can influence the natural rhythms of the body to regulate blood pressure and breathing.
 It can release the body’s natural painkillers, while reducing anxiety and restlessness.
 Music is the language of the heart and soul.
-It enables us to express ourselves both emotionally and spiritually and to find greater meaning in our lives.
-Music Therapy’s has been found to be effective in addressing the following issues in hospice and palliative care:
+It helps us express ourselves both emotionally and spiritually and to find greater meaning in our lives.
+Music Therapy has been found to be effective in addressing the following issues in hospice and palliative care:

 What Music Therapy services does Willamette Valley Hospice offer to their patients?

 Individual and group family Music Therapy sessions are available to hospice patients.
-Many patients receive Music Therapy sessions on a weekly basis.
-The length of the session depends on the needs of the patient and their family, goals addressed and the interventions used.
+The length and frequency of the sessions depends on the needs of the patient and their family, goals of the patient, and the interventions used.

 Music Therapy group sessions are available to families who participate in Willamette Valley Hospice Bereavement Programs, such as grief support groups for families & children and Camp Mighty Oaks, the annual summer bereavement camp for grieving children and families.